how to paint watercolor: it's fun and easy!

 Let the color dry before you paint color in the adjoining areas, so the colors don't bleed together.

-So the background is painted in two layers.
-First a light layer and then after it is dry, darker colors are painted.
+So, the background is painted in two layers: First a light wash and then after it is dry, darker colors are painted.

 The light in this painting is coming from the upper left.